FunkyKingston/heroku-github-integration/README.md

 ## About the Flask app

-The app is a page where it is possible to make posts with food recipes!
+The app runs a webpage where it is possible to make posts about your favorite food recipes!
 There is a simple login functionality in place, such that only logged in users are allowed to make posts.
-The data about users and recipes are are stored and fetched from a PostgreSQL database.
+The data about users and recipes are are stored and fetched from a PostgreSQL database, either run locally or on Heroku (specified by `env` in config.py).

 ### Setting up the database

-Video (3.) in the previous section shows the necessary steps to set up the database both locally as well as on Heroku.
+Video (3.) in the previous section shows the steps to set up the database both locally as well as on Heroku.
 In short:

 1. Go to pgadmin and under *Databases*, create a database named *flask_recipe_page* (which matches the database name specified in config.py as part of the `SQLALCHEMY_DATABASE_URI` path).

-Heroku ...
+No such step is necessary for Postgres on Heroku.

 2. Enter a python shell (from the folder that contains app.py) and run:

 ```
-from app import db
+>>> from app import db
-db.create_all()
+>>> db.create_all()
 ```

-On Heroku, ...
+To access a python shell inside the Heroku app, run in a local terminal: `heroku run python -a funky-github-stagingapp`

 ### To do: Some features that could be nice to implement